GHG Inventory Glossary

 Carbon Dioxide (CO2)

 A naturally occurring gas, and also a by-product of burning fossil fuels and biomass, as well as land-use changes and other industrial processes.
 It is the principal anthropogenic greenhouse gas that affects the Earth's radiative balance.
 It is the reference gas against which other greenhouse gases are measured and therefore has a Global Warming Potential of 1.
-(IPCC2)
+(IPCC)

 Carbon Dioxide Equivalent (CO2e)